NikithaAddala/NikithaAddala/README.md

 - 👋 Hi, I’m @NikithaAddala
 - 👀 I’m interested in building apps that allows boomers perform their day-to-day shopping (or activities) easily.
-- 🌱 I’m currently learning Data Structures using Python.
+- 🌱 I’m currently learning Data Structures using Python and GIT.
 <!--- 💞️ I’m looking to collaborate on ... --->
 - 📫 You can reach out to  me on nikithaaddala6@gmail.com